aiminy/Projects/README.md

 # Projects

-## In sccc/bbc, my projects includes two parts:
+## In sccc/bbc, my projects include two parts:

 ### Statistics and bioinformatics methodology research
 The first part is about independent statistics and bioinformatics methodology research related to processing and analyzing deep sequencing data.
 This research has let me publish a biocoductor package: